Tennis in Scotland: Davis Cup success

 Great Britain won the Davis Cup in 2015, the nations first success in 79 years since the 1936 tournament.

 During the competition, Andy won 11 of his 12 rubbers, which included three doubles wins with Jamie).

 Wheelchair tennis

 Gordon Reid has been hugely successful as a wheelchair tennis player.
 In 2016, Reid win the Australian Open, Wimbledon, and Paralympic Games singles titles.
-In addition, he has won 19 Grand Slams in mens wheelchair doubles and three other Paralympic medals.
+In addition, he has won 19 Grand Slams in men's wheelchair doubles and three other Paralympic medals.

 Clubs

 There are currently 251 tennis clubs in Scotland.

 List of tennis clubs in Scotland by region: